 - Meal and Incidental Expenses (M&IE) is the term for the daily maximum for meals and service tips for business travelers' individual costs during trips lasting from 24 hours to 29 days in the continental U.S.

-- Claim the actual amount spent up to the maximum of $71 per day.
+- Claim the actual amount spent up to the maximum of $74 per day.
 (If actual cost exceeds the maximum, see instructions under Claiming M&IE. The M&IE Rate prior to March 1, 2016 was $71 per day.)

 - M&IE isn't per diem, which applies to long-term U.S. travel (30 days or more) and travel outside the continental U.S.

 - Before your trip, ask your department's travel preparer or approver if you must turn in receipts.
-UCSD Travel doesn't require meal receipts for M&IE, but departments may require them to calculate the actual amount to claim for reimbursement.
+UC San Diego travel policy doesn't require meal receipts for M&IE, but departments may require them to calculate the actual amount to claim for reimbursement up to the threshold.